Employee Engagement Survey Questions & Examples

 It is incredibly important to consider the questions and content that will be included in any employee engagement survey.
 The data collected needs to be robust and reliable as well as in a form that can actually be useful for the organisation and the HR team.
 Content will need to be refined on facilitating understanding, enabling prioritizing of resources and what the organisation can leverage for employee engagement.

-Common focus areas to include in an engagement survey include:
+Common focus areas and topics to include in an engagement survey include:

 • Leadership commitment and capabilities – the importance of strong and capable leadership cannot be under emphasised.
 Leaders provide the direction, employee development and employee culture which have significant immediate impact on the employees on a daily basis.